mulesoft-assets/template-sfdc2db-user-broadcast/README.md

 You will notice that the Template has been shipped with test.

 **Consideration:** This template has only Integration Tests with a particular aspect compared to other templates.
-Users in SalesForce cannot be deleted in the UI or in the API, and for that reason, Users are not being created as part of test in order to avoid populating Sandboxes with data that cannoot be removed.
-Instead we are just updating an already existing User that can be defined by its Email.
-You should configure this before running tests.
+Users in SalesForce cannot be deleted in the UI or in the API so keep in mind that after running integration test, new user with some hardcoded attributes will be created in Salesforce.

 You can run any of them by just doing right click on the class and clicking on run as Junit test.